 Rank 1: Appraisal

 The merchant has access to the latest knowledge of current prices of various goods.
 Local market conditions are always in flux, but the merchant always can establish a baseline based on nearby markets.
+You know the base prices of goods and at the beginning of the event you will receive a list of what currently available in the local market and any price changes to certain goods based on local events.

 Rank 2: Haggle